 Many cat owners face the daily struggle of trying to get their cats to stop jumping on the kitchen counter, strolling across the hob and climbing in the sink.
 From doing the usual, “look Matilda, we’ve talked about this.
 Your paws are dirty, and food is prepared here, please stop.”
-To picking your cat up, placing them on the floor for them to jump back onto the kitchen worktop whilst staring you in the eyes, the battle of maintaining control and ownership in the kitchen seems never ending.
+To picking your cat up, placing them on the floor for them to jump back onto your fitted kitchen worktop whilst staring you in the eyes, the battle of maintaining control and ownership in the kitchen seems never ending.

 Why do cats jump on to high spaces and kitchen worktops?

 Domesticated cats love being in high places, such as the top of bookcases, kitchen counters and bedroom wardrobes, because they are descendants of the Proailurus (the first ‘real’ cat).
 These cats were tree climbing hunters who lived in the rainforest, and would climb up trees so that they could keep an eye on the world beneath them, therefore boosting their confidence and naturally helping them assert dominance.
 Tree climbing also offered immense survival value, therefore becoming hardwired in their instincts.